Multirious/zsh-helix-mode/README.md

 - Registers!
 - Yank-Paste for both registers and clipboard!
 - Undo-Redo!
 And with selection history like Helix's.
+- Prompts!
+Such as select regex matches (with feedback!) or shell pipe.
-- Multiline mode.
+- Multi-line mode.
 It's Helix editor right in your prompt!
 - Cursor styling.
 Display different modes with different cursor looks.

 ---